The Audubon Society of Portland is home to two American Kestrels named Jack and Lillie.

 History: Jack was found on the ground in an industrial area.
 Part of his left wing was missing.
 It is uncertain what happened to the wing, but because Jack is unable to fly, he cannot be released back to the wild.

-You can help care for Jack through Portland Audubon's "Sponsor a Wild Thing" program.
+You can help care for Jack and Lillie through the Audubon Society of Portland's "Sponsor a Wild Thing" program.
 Sponsorship is a great way to learn more about our incredible education birds; to help us meet the birds' food, medical, and housing needs; and to support our efforts to bring the birds to classrooms and events, where they serve as ambassadors for their species and Portland Audubon.
-Sponsor Jack now.
+Sponsor Jack and Lillie now.

 The American Kestrel was once known as the "Sparrowhawk."
 Other nicknames include the Killy Hawk, the Wind Rover, and the Grasshopper Hawk.